SECFORCE/droidground/README.md

 ## ⚙️ Usage

-A couple of sample _Docker Compose_ files are provided in the [docker](./docker) folder.
-They are a good starting point, but they also require some work on your end (like setting up the env variables and the init folder with the `setup.sh` and `reset.sh` scripts).
+A couple of sample _Docker Compose_ files are provided in the [examples](./examples) folder.
+They use apps from the [DroidGround samples repo](https://github.com/SECFORCE/droidground-samples) which will progressively be enhanced to showcase all the key features.
+They are also a good starting point to understand how to setup your own CTF.

 On boot _DroidGround_ does the following: